chenju2k6/chenju2k6.github.io/_posts/2019-05-22-rustlearn.markdown

     }
 ```

 This is a common pattern in programming rust.
-The type of `Option<T>` is pervasily used in the language due to the reason found in here [I'm an inline-style link](http://www.nickknowlson.com/blog/2013/04/16/why-maybe-is-better-than-null/)
+The type of `Option<T>` is pervasily used in the language.
+The use of `Option<T>` is considered as a measure to mitigate the `NULL` pointer issue.
+You can find more arguments found in here [The Definitive Reference To Why Maybe Is Better Than Null](http://www.nickknowlson.com/blog/2013/04/16/why-maybe-is-better-than-null/)